mosesjust2016/100-Projects-in-100-Days---HTML-CSS-and-JavaScript/README.md

 # 5 - User Location
 Using the geolocation API to get current latitude and longitude coordinates of the user device.
 Then using fetch API, send a get request to the opencagedata server with passing those coordinates and got all the location details.
 API - https://api.opencagedata.com/
 # 6 - Weather App
 A user can get the weather details of a particular city by entering the city name or you can also get your current location weather details by clicking on the “Get Device Location” button.
+The weather API the is being Implemented is https://api.openweathermap.org